johnhungerford/scala-rbac/README.md

 This accomplishes the same as the previous servlet: it authenticates against user credentials, and then only executes the router logic if the credentials permit `DoAThing`.
 Note that it also passes the authenticated `User` object to our handler.
-Since we don't need it in the above case (since the authorization has already happened) we just use `_ =>` to ignore it.
+Since we don't need it in the above case (because the authorization has already happened) we just use `_ =>` to ignore it.